The best way to describe the Samsung Galaxy S7? Iterative perfection.

 I liked the always-on display way more than I thought I would – it's simple yet highly convenient – while Game Launcher is another nice touch, and improves the mobile gaming experience on the S7.

-There are Chinese manufacturers making phones with flagship specs at half the price, so when Samsung asks for double it raises the question of whether we're being taken for a ride.
+There are Chinese manufacturers making phones with flagship specs at half what Samsung originally charged for this, so when Samsung asks for double it raises the question of whether we're being taken for a ride.
 We're not.
 You are getting a much more accomplished package with the Galaxy S7.

 Battery life has improved over the S6, but the Galaxy S7 still needs a nightly charge.
 Fast charging is useful, but it won't help you if you're away from a plug socket for an extended period of time – and unlike the LG G5's, the S7's battery isn't removable.